-there are mixed blessings and hidden benefits in all of our perceived and sometimes humble circumstances.
+There are typically mixed blessings and hidden benefits in all of our perceived and sometimes humble circumstances.

-i have always preferred the simpler and minimal way of living. money would go toward a guitar before it’d go toward a car – and i recently had to liquidate most of my studio buddies.
+I have always preferred the simpler and minimalistic way of living.
+Money would go toward a guitar before it’d go toward a car.
+Sadly,vI recently had to liquidate most of my studio buddies.
+Transitions and changes…

-i lived in a tiny carriage house for five years, that i would sometimes resent, but mostly spend time away from, walking, photo snapping, listening to audiobooks and settling into one of a few favourite cafes to ponder and write.
+I lived in a tiny carriage house for five years — that I would sometimes resent, but mostly spend time away from; walking, photo-snapping, listening to audiobooks and settling into one of a few favorite cafes to ponder and write.

-the car, is reliable but a little beat up, with a good stereo to listen to and sing along with my songs. an aging iMac in my studio uses an external monitor after numerous attempts at repairing its failed display. a couple upgrades over the years keeps it plenty powerful for my music production, photography, video editing and streaming entertainment… sold the iPad and laptop that were largely redundant.
+The car is reliable but a little beat up… with a good stereo to listen to and sing along with my songs.
+An aging iMac in my studio requires an external LCD monitor after numerous attempts at repairing its failed display.
+A couple of hardware upgrades over the years keeps it plenty useful for my music production, photography, video editing and streaming entertainment… Sold the iPad and laptop that were largely redundant.

-for food, it’s generally a mix of veg and cheese, with a bit of meat. without planning it, i seem to eat mostly raw, small meals. i’ve tried the strictly vegetarian and even vegan styles. they all suit me fine, and i’ll probably change it up once in a while. ethically, it’s harder and harder to eat anything of industrial origin. yet, somewhere along the line i started thanking the animals for their sharing and sacrifice and if they were ill-treated that none of that becomes me, and that they rest peacefully and free.
+For food, it’s generally a mix of veg and cheese, with a bit of meat.
+Without planning it, I seem to eat mostly raw, small meals.
+I’ve tried the strict vegetarian and even vegan styles.
+They all suit me fine, and I’ll probably change it up once in a while.
+Ethically, it’s harder and harder to eat anything of industrial origin.
+Yet, somewhere along the line I started thanking the animals for their sharing and sacrifice and if they were ill-treated that none of that becomes me, and that they rest peacefully and free.

-there’s a lot of lies we buy and buy into, such as the need for everyone to own one of their own… everything. we’ve made millionaires of the now ubiquitous self-storage providers, to store our dust and waste.
+There’s a lot of lies we buy and buy into, such as the fictitious need for everyone to own one of their own… everything.
+We’ve made millionaires of the now ubiquitous self-storage providers, to store our dust-collecting excess.

-a lot of what we may believe we cannot afford is probably what we don’t even need. skip the commercials and ignore the magazines and newspapers if you’re only ever feeling like there is never enough. remember how short-lived the excitement was when you bought that new ______?
+A lot of what we may believe we cannot afford is likely what we don’t even need.
+Skip the commercials and ignore the magazines and newspapers if you’re only ever feeling like there is never enough.
+Remember how short-lived the excitement was when you bought that new thing?

-most excitement and newness in life is in the working at, the journey to, and not in the having and achieving and acquiring and arriving. funny, that. it’s the whole premise behind the big bang theory, and the ever-expanding universe; life is always in movement, and stagnation is impossible (and boredom is an insult).
+Most excitement and newness in life is in the working at, the journey to, and not in the having and achieving and acquiring and arriving.
+Isn’t that interesting?
+Life is always in movement, and stagnation is impossible (and boredom is an unimaginative insult).

-we are happiest in motion: always learning, challenging ourselves, facing chosen obstacles or those that show up because we idled too long. the most practiced meditator needs that next errant thought to observe and let pass and claim no attachment to… the “void” is massively powerful, and just as in music, must exist for notes to sing out and have any substance or relevance.
+Therefore, we are happiest in motion: always learning, challenging ourselves, facing chosen obstacles or those that show up because we idled too long.
+The most practiced meditator needs that next errant thought to observe and let pass and claim no attachment to… The “void” is massively powerful, and just as it is in music, must exist for the notes to sing out and have any substance or relevance.